Buyer GuideBuyer evaluation

 FeatureLineNow

-1. POS-driven order recommendationsYes (Shopify, Square, Toast, Clover, Lightspeed, Faire)
+1. POS-driven order recommendationsYes, with channel-aware sync (Shopify, Square, Toast, Clover, Lightspeed, Faire)

 2. Multiple build pathsYes (5 paths)

-3. Multi-channel supplier sendingYes (email, WhatsApp, portal, EDI)
+3. Multi-channel supplier sendingYes (email, WhatsApp, portal, EDI where supported)

 4. AI parsing of supplier repliesYes